hrmeredith12/SEIRA-model-with-multidosing-LLINs-and-Systemic-insecticides/README.md

 # SEIRA-model-with-multidosing-LLINs-and-Systemic-insecticides
-R code that simulates malaria transmission with different mosquito control strategies.
+Matlab and R code that simulates malaria transmission with different mosquito control strategies.